JohnSnowLabs/spark-nlp/docs/_posts/gadde5300/2022-12-07-sbert_setfit_finetuned_financial_text_classification_en.md

 ## Description

-Pretrained Financial BERT Sentence Embeddings model, adapted from Hugging Face and curated to provide scalability and production-readiness using Spark NLP. `setfit-finetuned-financial-text-classification` is a English model originally trained by `nickmuchi`.
+Pretrained Financial BERT Sentence Embeddings model, adapted from Hugging Face and curated to provide scalability and production-readiness using Spark NLP. `setfit-finetuned-financial-text-classification` is a English Financial model which is maps sentences & paragraphs to a 768 dimensional dense vector space and can be used for tasks like clustering or semantic search.

 {:.btn-box}
 <button class="button button-orange" disabled>Live Demo</button>